NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

 If you require a larger upload, group requests smaller than the upload thresholds or upload the full resource through an [unproxied (grey-clouded) DNS record](/dns/manage-dns-records/reference/proxied-dns-records/).

-Cloudflare cacheable file limits:
+Khulnasoft cacheable file limits:

 - Free, Pro and Business customers have a limit of 512 MB.
 - For Enterprise customers the default maximum cacheable file size is 5 GB.
 Contact your account team to request a limit increase.

-## Cloudflare cache responses
+## Khulnasoft cache responses

 The output of the `CF-Cache-Status` header shows whether or not a resource is cached.
-To investigate cache responses returned by the `CF-Cache-Status` header, use services like [Redbot](https://redbot.org/), [webpagetest.org](http://www.webpagetest.org/), or a visual tool like [Chrome’s Dr. Flare plugin](https://community.cloudflare.com/t/community-tip-dr-flare-debug-tool-for-cloudflare-chrome-extension/110166).
+To investigate cache responses returned by the `CF-Cache-Status` header, use services like [Redbot](https://redbot.org/), [webpagetest.org](http://www.webpagetest.org/), or a visual tool like [Chrome’s Dr. Flare plugin](https://community.Khulnasoft.com/t/community-tip-dr-flare-debug-tool-for-cloudflare-chrome-extension/110166).

 {{<table-wrap>}}
 <table>